 In 2003, the Washington State Legislature passed the Municipal Water Law to address the increasing demand on our state's water resources.
 The law established that all water suppliers must use water more efficiently to help them meet future demands.
 The State Department of Health has been directed to adopt an enforceable Water Use Efficiency (WUE) program intended to achieve a high level of stewardship among all water suppliers, contribute to long-term supply reliability and public health concerns, and ensure efficient operation and management of water systems.
-We are proud to report we have been implementing many of the new requirements.
+We proudly report that we have been implementing many of the new requirements.
 Below is a summary of our goals.

-1. Water savings goals.

-- Unauthorized water use is less than 10% of water production - Leak detection and repair program is implemented - Public education efforts - Large area landscape management

-2. Action steps for achieving goals.

-- Aggressively seek out unauthorized water use - Repair leaks once detected - Educate the public through newsletters, pamphlets, and the City's website - Implement landscape management through the use of a weather station and computer-controlled irrigation timing.
+1. Water savings goals. - Unauthorized water use is less than 10% of water production. - A leak detection and repair program are implemented. - Public education efforts. - Large area landscape management.
+2. Action steps for achieving goals. - Aggressively seek out unauthorized water use. - Repair leaks once detected. - Educate the public through newsletters, pamphlets, and the City's website. - Implement landscape management using a weather station and computer-controlled irrigation timing.
 This system has been in use for several years.
-As new parks come on line, they are incorporated into the management system.
+As new parks come online, they are incorporated into the management system.

-The table below shows percentage of unauthorized withdrawals or unaccounted-for water.
+The table below shows the percentage of unauthorized withdrawals or unaccounted-for water.

-Our goal is to have less than 10% unaccounted-for water
+Our goal is to have less than 10% unaccounted-for water.